rozeuss/crawler-playground/README.md

 # Crawler playground

-Crawler4j is a Java library which provides a simple interface for crawling the web.
+[Crawler4j](https://github.com/yasserg/crawler4j) is a Java library which provides a simple interface for crawling the web.
+It's pretty configurable, although there are many opened issues and hanging pull-requests.

 ## Prerequisites